porsche-design-system/porsche-design-system/packages/components/src/components/link-pure/link-pure.usage.md

 ### Don't:

-- Don’t use Link Pure as the main call to action if you need to draw more attention to the link.
+- Don't use Link Pure as the main call to action if you need to draw more attention to the link.
-- Don’t use Link Pure on images unless it is necessary e.g. when using it as an additional link on image sliders or teaser images that are clickable themselves.
+- Don't use Link Pure on images unless it is necessary e.g. when using it as an additional link on image sliders or teaser images that are clickable themselves.
 - Don't group more than two Links Pure in a row to ensure scannability and legibility.